-For the past 25 years Roth has been making her Festival Arts inflatable ‘Nylon Zoo’ animals from the dinner table of her Maslin’s Beach home in South Australia.
+For the past 25 years, Evelyn Roth has been making her Festival Arts inflatable ‘Nylon Zoo’ animals from the dinner table.
+I mean of her Maslin’s Beach home in South Australia.
+Many of the creations reach 50 feet in height.
+In addition they are in countries around the world.
+That Includes Germany, the United States, Brazil, China, and Canada.
+The goal is to educate people on environmental issues.
+Also on endangered species, public health, and ecology.

-The enormous animals create a mobile schoolroom and can fit up to 50 people inside at a time where a trained storyteller imparts the socially responsible message.
+The enormous animals create a mobile schoolroom.
+They can fit up to 50 people inside at a time, where a trained storyteller imparts a socially responsible message.

 “The designs interact with the people inside to make a fascinating, enjoyable and engaging intimate atmosphere where people are inspired to listen and learn and are subconsciously imprinted with the stories.’’